Tractable Resource Management with Uplink Decoupled Millimeter-Wave Overlay in Ultra-Dense Cellular Networks

 Motivated by the fact UDN SE increases along with BS densification, we propose a novel \emph{mmW UL decoupling} technique that further alleviates the UL rate bottleneck.
-It allows $\mu$W BSs to receive mmW UL signals, yielding the impact on a par with UL mmW BS densification.
+It allows legacy $\mu$W BSs to receive mmW UL signals (see user 2 in Fig.~1-a).
+In so doing, not only mmW resource is spatially reused but also mmW received signal power is increased, compensating the limited use of mmW UL bandwidth.
 The corresponding mm-$\mu$W UDN resource management and overall DL rate are numerically validated under a three dimensional (3D) mmW blockage model combined with the actual building statistics in Seoul, Korea.